NRM-group/Jack---Thesis/README.md

 # Project Description

-The project aims to assess the 3D reachable workspace of a
+The project aims to assess the 3D reachable workspace of a stroke patient through robotic instruction and computer vision.

 # Installation